pedroMMM/aws-static-site-fancy/README.md

 ## Local Development

-AWS resources for Terraform Module local development are under the `local` directory,
+AWS resources for Terraform Module local development are under the `local` directory.

 1. Copy `pedro.tfvars` file naming it after the user.
 1. Modify the new file to create a new subdomain on a domain you control.